Lundalogik/LimeBootstrapAppStore/LimeCRMSalesBoard/README.md

 }"></div>
 ```

 **dataSource**: Can be either 'vba' or 'sql'.
-Important: Should always be 'vba' in the hosting environment.
+Important: Should always be 'vba' in the cloud environment.

 **maxNbrOfRecords**: The maximum number of records fetched from the database, no matter how many records that are currently shown in the list.
+A recommended number is 300.
+Showing more records than that is not really what the Sales Board is for.
+Better to use the Salespipe add-on if you are looking for summations of a pipe containing that many records.

 **boards**: An array containing board objects.
 Each board object represent a Lime CRM tab and each tab can only be represented once.